 Speaking and Reading the Chinese Language

 Understanding a little of the great treasure of China, the Chinese language, opens up a deeper appreciation of the country.
 In continuous use for thousands of years, the language is a vast treasury of culture; in this regard it is only really rivaled by the ancient Greek language ➚.
-Within this section we look at the characters, some basic words, how they are written and also poetry and literature.
+Within this section we look at the characters, some basic words, how they are written, how they are typed in and also poetry and literature.
 There is an extensive collection of Chinese proverbs.
 The ancient language primers : one hundred names, thousand character classic and three character classic are included.
 We do not provide a full language course but a gentle introduction to the language in three introductory lessons.

 We include a full reference to the most common Chinese characters - with dictionaries organized by radical, by pinyin pronunciation and by component parts.
 Our extensive online dictionary helps you translate any Chinese you may come across.
 Our look at oracle bones shows their ancient heritage.
 We look at the reason for the many names used to refer to the country of 'China'.
 We show how numbers are written in Chinese and how to tell the date and time in Chinese.
 Looking at the cultural backdrop behind the language we take a detailed look at the character for good luck.